 - The IMCS is provided by higher layer parameter mcsAndTBS;

-- Number of DM-RS CDM groups, DM-RS ports, SRS resource indication and DM-RS sequence initialization are determined as in Subclause 7.3.1.1 of [5, TS 38.212], and the antenna port value, the bit value for DM-RS sequence initialization, precoding information and number of layers, SRS resource indicator are provided by UL-TWG-DMRS;
+- Number of DM-RS CDM groups, DM-RS ports, SRS resource indication and DM-RS sequence initialization are determined as in Subclause 7.3.1.1 of [5, TS 38.212], and the antenna port value, the bit value for DM-RS sequence initialization, precoding information and number of layers, SRS resource indicator are provided by antennaPort, dmrs-SeqInitialization, precodingAndNumberOfLayers, and srs-ResourceIndicator respectively;

-- When frequency hopping is enabled, the frequency offset between two frequency hops can be configured by higher layer parameter Frequency-hopping-offset.
+- When frequency hopping is enabled, the frequency offset between two frequency hops can be configured by higher layer parameter frequencyHoppingOffset.

-- For Type 2 PUSCH transmissions with a configured grant: the resource allocation follows the higher layer configuration and UL grant received on the DCI according to [10, TS 38.321].
+- For Type 2 PUSCH transmissions with a configured grant: the resource allocation follows the higher layer configuration, according to [10, TS 38.321], and UL grant received on the DCI.

 The UE shall not transmit anything on the resources configured by ConfiguredGrantConfig if the higher layers did not deliver a transport block to transmit on the resources allocated for uplink transmission without grant.